zuozhenggh/learning-library/security-library/oig-upgrade/initialize-environment/initialize-environment.md

 3. Access the Identity Self Service console

-    - Click on the bookmark *OIG12c* "OR" paste the following URL in the browser:
+    - Click on the bookmark *Workshop Links* and click on *OIG12c* "OR" paste the following URL in the browser:

         ```
         <copy>http://onehopiam:14005/identity</copy>